IABTechLab/ucid/spec/UCID v1.0 DRAFT.md

 ## Universal Creative Identification Mission <a name="ucidmission"></a>

 The mission of the Universal Creative Identification project is to provide an open, interoperable mechanism for creating and verifying globally unique identifiers used for disinguishing unique creative assets as they are produced, managed, aggregated, distributed and measured througout the marketing supply chain.
-By assigning a each creative its own, unique identifier parties throught the supply chain can use a consistent identifier when referencing a creative, regardless of where or how it is used.
+By assigning each creative its own, globally unique identifier parties throughout the supply chain can use a consistent identifier when referencing a creative, regardless of where or how it is sourced or used.

 ## Universal Creative Identification Framework Executive Summary <a name="execsummary"></a>

 This document specifies an open-standard framework for the creation and verification of globally unique identifers for creative assets.
 This specification aims to standardize and simplify the process for generating unique creative identifiers by multiple parties in the ecosystem.
 This results in an open ecosystem whereby multiple providers can participate instead of relying on a single, proprietary ID scheme, or on loosely defined formats and "honor system" uniqueness.
 The framework is patterned loosely after the [Internet Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS), since Internet interoperability also depends on a clear system for ensuring uniqueness of resources.
 While DNS operates at a lower level of the networking stack, the Universal Creative Identification Framework operates on top of the HTTP protocol and uses standard HTTP REST API semantics to manage generation and access to creative identifiers.

 The overall goal of Universal Creative Identification is and has been to create a *uniform standard* for idenfiying creative assets used in marketing.
 The intent is not to specify exactly how each participating party generates unique identifiers.
-As a project, we aim to establish a basic standard format and facilitate interoperability between parties in the ecosystem, while ensuring global uniqueness of identifiers so that campaign execution and reporting can be performed with greater accuracy.
+As a project, we aim to establish a basic standard format and facilitate interoperability between parties in the ecosystem, while ensuring global uniqueness of identifiers so that campaign execution and reporting can be performed with greater accuracy and efficiency.

 ## History of Universal Creative Identification Framework <a name="historyofucid"></a>

 A critical element of accurate campaign measurement is the ability to differentiate which ad creative was seen by which people.
 Basic KPIs, such as unique reach, frequency, creative performance, etc. rely on uniquely and unambiguously identifying each ad creative and then correctly associating that identifier with individual ad exposure metrics.
-As simple and obvious as this may seem, it remains quite elusive to the vast majority of the measurement ecosystem.
-The lack of standardization in ad identification across linear, CTV, web, mobile, social and out-of-home marketing channels results in highly fragmented measurement data sets that, at best, require significant manual effort to reconcile and, at worst, lead to wildly inaccurate measurement results.
+As simple and obvious as this may seem, it remains quite elusive to the vast majority of the marketing and measurement ecosystem.
+The lack of standardization in ad identification across linear, CTV, web, mobile, social and out-of-home marketing channels can cause the same ad creative to be recorded and measured as different ads.
+This results in highly fragmented measurement data sets that, at best, require significant manual effort to reconcile and, at worst, lead to wildly inaccurate measurement results.
 Universal Creative Identification (UCID) was launched as a pilot project by Extreme Reach in September 2021 to address this lack of standardization for creative identification across the global marketing ecosystem.

 # Regulatory Guidance <a name="guidance"></a>